ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ght I’d come up
-an’ tell yer.”
-And he dodged out at
-the side entrance.
-A Scriptural louttship.
-A young gentleman happening to sit
-at church in a pew adjoining one which
-a young lady occupied for whom he
-conceived a sudden passion was de
-sirous of entering into a courtship on
-the snot.
 The emergency of the case
 suggested the following plan: He
 politely handed his fair neighbor a
 Bible open with a pin stuck in tl e fol­